Microsoft/IntuneDocs.pt-pt/intune/introduction-intune.md

 * Gerir os dispositivos móveis que a sua força de trabalho utiliza para aceder aos dados da empresa.
 * Gerir as aplicações móveis que a sua força de trabalho utiliza.
 * Proteger as informações da sua empresa ao ajudar a controlar a forma como a sua força de trabalho acede às mesmas e as partilha.
-* Garantir que os dispositivos e as aplicações estão em conformidade com os requisitos de segurança da empresa.
+* Garantir que os dispositivos e as aplicações são compatíveis com os requisitos de segurança da empresa.

 ## <a name="common-business-problems-that-intune-helps-solve"></a>Problemas empresariais comuns que o Intune ajuda a resolver